samathaluca/fallen/README.md

 Murphy's law is an adage or epigram that is typically stated as: "Anything that can go wrong will go wrong".

 Defensive design considerations:
-- Input sanitisation/validation
+- Input limitations
 - Planning for contingencies
 - Anticipating misuse
 - Authentication (considered but not included considering the user's zealous privacy/anonymity worries)

-The most significant defensive design decisions were
+Defensive design was considered at all stages in development.
+The most significant design changes made later, defensively, during development were
 1. To make alias a limited character number.

 ![Alias name too long](assets/defensive_design/alias.jpg)